 Increase in Revenue

-Have you noticed an increase in sales during and after the merger?
+Have you noticed an increase in sales during and after the change?
 Does the new company structure encourage your sales, marketing and tech teams to collaborate?
 Do your sales reps share their best practices more often?

 You need to deep dive into your analytics and measure the impacts of your internal communication on your sales revenue and business growth.